 Children aged 6 to 16 not traveling in the company of parents, may buy any of the passes or cards, except the half-fare card, for half the regular adult price.
 If traveling without discount cards or passes on Swiss railways and buses, children aged 6 to 16 pay only half the regular fares while children under 6 travel for free.

-A new Children’s Co-travelcard (CHF30) allow a child to travel for free with a named accompanying adult other than a parents.
+The similar Children’s Co-travelcard (CHF30) allows a child to travel for free with a named accompanying adult other than parents.